rfbergeron/bompiler/DESIGN2.md

   computed
 - I will not use the x86 feature of using a value directly from memory in operations.
 This is inefficient, but I feel it will simplify code generation.
+  Values will enter registers via the `mov` instruction.